realadammatthew/humbleberger/src/copy/what-about-the-613-mitzvot.md

 # Do I Need to Follow All 613 Mitzvot?
-Yeshua’s Fulfillment of the Torah

 ## The Messiah’s Grace Frees Us to Live in God’s Love